 While living in Jordan as an Arabic student in 2014, Hannah organised an art project with Syrian refugees for UNHCR, which were exhibited in Amman on World Refugee Day.
 Hannah returned to Jordan in April 2016 for an art project with children in Za'atari and Azraq refugee camps for Relief International.

-Hannah is currently studying for her MA at the Prince’s School of Traditional Art in London and also hopes to raise funds for her next art project in Kurdistan, to assist with the rehabilitation of abducted young women from the Yezidi community.
+Hannah is currently studying for her MA at the Prince’s School of Traditional Art in London.
+This summer she will be travelling to Kurdistan, Northern Iraq, for an art project with Yazidi women who have escaped ISIS captivity.

 You can watch an interview with Hannah about her portrait paintings and art projects in refugee camps below: